-To avoid systematic bias among samples, many believe you should use TPM/FPKM/RPKM, not read counts.
-But normalizing per million reads is a kind of “global normalization,” can cancel only the linear systematic error, which assumption is too naïve for omics data analysis.
+You might believe you must use TPM/FPKM/RPKM, not read counts, to avoid systematic bias among samples.
+But normalizing per million reads is a kind of "global normalization" that can cancel only the linear systematic error theoretically.
+However, such an assumption is too naïve for omics data analysis.

 Let’s see an example, GSE159751 , which is composed of 26 samples in two groups.
 GSE159751_RAW.tar seems to contain FPKM values according to the GSM records .
 Please notice that the distribution patterns of FPKM represented by histograms vary.
 There seem to be two types of shapes: monomodal and bimodal-like, regardless of the disease state.
 It strongly indicates there is a systematic error.
 (Fig1)